 We market and sell our products primarily through our direct sales force.
 We generate sales leads through a variety of focused marketing initiatives and by referrals from our extensive referral network of 401(k) advisors, benefits administrators, insurance brokers, third-party administrators and HR consultants.
-We derive revenue from a client based on the solutions purchased by the client, the services provided to the client on those solutions and the number of client employees for whom those services are provided.
+We derive revenue from a client based on the solutions purchased by the client, the number of client employees and the amount, type and timing of services provided in respect of those client employees.

 We have experienced significant growth in recent years.
 Our total revenues increased from \$39.5 million in fiscal 2011 to \$55.1 million in fiscal 2012, representing a 39% year-over-year increase, and to \$77.3 million in fiscal 2013, representing a 40% year-over-year increase.
-Our recurring revenues increased from \$37.5 million in fiscal 2011 to \$52.5 million in fiscal 2012, representing a 40% year-over-year increase, and to \$72.8 million ir fiscal 2013, representing a 39% year-over-year increase.
-Our recurring revenue model provides significant visibility into our future operating results.
+Our recurring revenues increased from \$37.5 million in fiscal 2011 to \$52.5 million in fiscal 2012, representing a 40% year-over-year increase, and to \$72.8 million in fiscal 2013, representing a 39% year-over-year increase.
+Our annual revenue retention rate was greater than 92% in each of fiscal years 2011, 2012 and 2013.
+Although we do not have long-term contracts with our clients and our agreements with clients are generally terminable on 60 days or less notice, our recurring revenue model and our high annual revenue retention rates provide significant visibility into our future operating results.
 As of June 30, 2013, we had approximately 6,850 clients.
-Our annual revenue retention rate was greater than 92% in each of fiscal years 2011, 2012 and 2013.
 For more information about our key operating metrics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Metrics."